Iwan Shenton

-Iwan Shenton is a Welsh rugby union player, currently playing for United Rugby Championship side Scarlets.
-His preferred position is flanker.
+Iwan Shenton is a Welsh rugby union player who plays as a flanker for United Rugby Championship side Scarlets.

-Career
+Professional career

+Youth and amateur rugby

 As a youth player, Shenton played for Tonna RFC and was part of the Ospreys Academy.
-He played for Cardiff Met in the BUCS Super Rugby competition.
-Shenton also played for Aberavon in the Indigo Group Premiership.
+He also captained Cardiff Met in the BUCS Super Rugby competition.
+Shenton played for Aberavon in the Indigo Group Premiership.